DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 1. Create a Workflow that runs at the time you want to sync the collection
 2. Specify what collection you want to sync
-3. Create a Code Engine function that looks like this:
+3. Create a Code Engine function to do the sync:
 ```js
 const codeengine = require("codeengine");